Gaylor conspiracy theory

-Taylor Swift on the 1989 World Tour (2015); Gaylor purports that Swift is a closeted queer woman conformed to heteronormative expectations of the general public and mainstream media.
+Taylor Swift on the 1989 World Tour (2015).
+Gaylor purports that Swift is a closeted queer woman conformed to the heteronormative expectations of the general public and mainstream media.

-Gaylor, sometimes referred to as Gaylorism, is a loose conspiracy theory that claims the American musician Taylor Swift to be non-heterosexual.
+Gaylor, sometimes referred to as Gaylorism, is a loose conspiracy theory that claims that the American musician Taylor Swift is either lesbian or bisexual.
 The small faction of her fans who subscribe to this belief are called Gaylors.
-They consider Swift as either lesbian or bisexual, and assert that she has signaled the queerness through her music, lyrics, and other works.
+They assert that Swift has signaled queerness throughout her artistic output.

-Gaylors perceive Swift as a closeted, sapphic woman forced to conform to a heteronormative society.
+Gaylors perceive Swift as a closeted sapphic woman forced to conform to a heteronormative society.
 A number of them disregard her heterosexual relationships as publicity stunts.
 The theory originated in blogs of the early 2010s, and initially revolved around a rumored romantic relationship between Swift and the American actress Dianna Agron.
 It gained considerable traction and tabloid coverage when some fans began shipping Swift with the American model Karlie Kloss in 2014.
 Both Agron and Kloss have dismissed the alleged relationships as rumors.
-(Note: When questioned about the veracity of Gaylor, both Agron and Kloss refused to confirm the rumors and highlighted that tabloid media stories about them are not true.
-Agron went on to marry the British musician Winston Marshall in 2016 and divorced him in 2018.
-Kloss married the American investor Joshua Kushner in 2018, becoming a mother of two and is expecting a third as of 2025.)
+(Note: When questioned about the veracity of Gaylor, both Agron and Kloss refused to confirm the rumors and highlighted that tabloid media stories about them are not always true.
+Both women have consistently identified publicly as heterosexual throughout their careers, and have only ever publicly dated men.
+Additionally, Kloss has been married to the American investor Joshua Kushner since 2018, and has had three children with him.)

-Swift has positioned herself as an ally of the LGBTQ people.
+Swift has positioned herself as an ally of the LGBTQ community.
 Critics and authors have recognized queer interpretations of Swift's lyrics but have largely rejected Gaylor as an invasive conspiracy theory resulting from some fans' parasocial interaction with her.
-Those who support the theory consider it homophobic to assume Swift is heterosexual.
 According to CNN, Swift's associates have called Gaylor "invasive, untrue and inappropriate", in response to articles about the topic.
 A majority of Swifties criticize Gaylor as a far-fetched rumor disrespectful to Swift.
-In 2023, Swift wrote in the 1989 (Taylor's Version) album prologue that the tabloid media have sexualized her friendship with women in the same way they have reported her association with male friends.
-In 2025, she became engaged to the American football player Travis Kelce, drawing disapproval from Gaylors.
+In 2023, Swift wrote in the 1989 (Taylor's Version) album prologue that the tabloid media have sexualized her friendship with women in the same way they had with her male friends.
+In 2025, she became engaged to the American football player Travis Kelce, which drew disapproval from some Gaylors.